-Kevin Hoskins has over 10 years of business leadership and management experience.
-As a booking agent, talent buyer, promoter, and tour manager, he has negotiated, booked, advanced, and promoted over 3,500 concerts & events…and has toured the country over a dozen times.
-Throughout his work in a variety of roles, he has been able to combine his passion for entrepreneurship and creativity with a focus on business development, strategy, and sustainability.
+Kevin Hoskins has 10+ years of business leadership and management experience.
+He has also booked, promoted, and produced over 3,500 concerts & events.
+Through his work, he has been able to combine his passion for creativity and entrepreneurship with a focus on strategic and sustainable business development.

 Hoskins grew up in Vermont.
-While studying Political Science and French at the University of Vermont, he discovered the vaults of his college radio station and fell in love with music.
-This led to setting up shows for touring bands, handling publicity and radio promotion for record labels and management companies, booking tours, and managing bands, as well as handling opening gala logistics and publicity for MASS MoCA.
+While studying Political Science and French at the University of Vermont, he discovered the vaults of his college radio station, which further sparked his love of music.
+This led to setting up DIY shows for touring bands, handling publicity and radio promotion for record labels, and eventually booking tours.
+In addition, he assisted with logistics for MASS MoCA‘s opening gala, staying on afterwards to assist with first accounting and then publicity.

 After moving to Boston, Hoskins started tour managing, basically handling the business for artists on the road: advancing show details with promoters, coordinating tour logistics, and taking care of show settlements and tour expenses, as well as keeping the artists safe and happy.

-During breaks from touring, he managed an office for a booking agency during the day – processing contracts and advancing tours – while handling hospitality for the musicians playing The Middle East at night.Located in the heart of Cambridge, MA, The Middle East features four rooms of music (and three restaurant spaces) and is one of the only remaining independent venues in the Boston area.
-Hoskins was named the booker for the venue in 2004 and worked to make The Middle East a second home for both local and touring bands, as well as a cultural hub and an economic driver for the neighborhood.
+During breaks from touring, he served as the office manager for a booking agency during the day – processing contracts and advancing tours – while handling hospitality for the musicians playing The Middle East at night.Located in the heart of Cambridge, MA, The Middle East features four rooms of music (and three restaurant spaces) and is one of the only remaining independent venues in the Boston area.
+Hoskins was named the booker for the venue in 2004 and worked to make The Middle East a second home for both local and touring bands, as well as a cultural hub and economic driver for the neighborhood.

 Responsible for all of the concerts and events from start to finish, he served as the main point of contact for artists’ representatives (including booking agents, managers, labels, and publicists), as well as bands, independent promoters, press, and sponsors.
-He negotiated the offers, confirmed the deals, and signed the contracts for the venue.
-He also developed a marketing plan for the venue, promoted its concerts and events, developed partnerships and sponsorships with a variety of partners, and overall, kept this large ship on course.
+He negotiated offers, confirmed deals, and signed contracts for the venue.
+He also developed its marketing plan, supervised the promotion of all its concerts and events, and provided the strategic guidance for the venue.

 - Booked 500+ shows a year, averaging over 150,000 tickets a year